Descendant and Community Engagement

 A: Ideas for initiatives and expressions of interest or support from members of the Georgetown community can be emailed to firstname.lastname@example.org.

 Q: The University is not implementing a student fee.
-How is what the University doing different from what the students voted for?
+How is what the University is doing different from what the students voted for?

 A: As we engaged with members of our Georgetown community and with Descendants, we learned that there is broad interest in supporting this work and in providing a mechanism that would let anyone across the University participate.
-We want to create a common framework in which everyone can contribute to making this initiative successful.
+We created a common framework in which everyone can contribute to making this initiative successful.
 The University is committed to ensuring that the fund has resources commensurate with, or exceeding, the amount that would have been raised through the student fee.

-During this period of consultation, comments were raised about governance structures, the university’s non-profit status, sources of funding, consultations with the Descendant Community, and connections to our ongoing Dialogue process with the Descendant Community and Society of Jesus.
+During this period of consultation, comments were raised about governance structures, the university’s non-profit status, sources of funding, consultations with the Descendant Community, and connections to an ongoing Dialogue process with the Descendant Community and Society of Jesus.